vardaro/pivotrade/docs/session.md

   /* You can optionally set a stop_loss price
    * If the price falls below the stop loss, it will trigger a sell,
    * incurring a loss.
-   *
-   * I sure hope you like to set stop losses on your trades :)
    */
   stop_loss: 300.0
 };